odojs/odo/README.md

 ```

 ## Public
-The public plugin hosts the odo public directory through express which includes durandal components and identity and authentication code.
-Also hosts a public directory available in your application for static assets and durandal models and views.
+The public plugin hosts a public directory available in your application for static assets and durandal models and views.

-See the [public README.md](https://github.com/tcoats/odo/tree/master/public) for more information.

 ## [Passport authentication](http://passportjs.org/) - local, google, facebook, twitter and metocean
 Passport is a framework and a collection of plugins to provide authentication for Nodejs applications.
 It has support for most common providers such as google, facebook, twitter, and linkedin.